HubSpot/ui-extensions-examples/custom-logger-example/README.md

 ## Create the project

 Enter into the folder where you want to create this sample project.
-In place of `hs project create` you can optionally create a project based directly on this sample using `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="custom-logger-example" --name="custom-logger-example" --template="custom-logger-example"`.
+In place of `hs project create` you can optionally create a project based directly on this sample using `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="custom-logger-example" --name="custom-logger-example" --template="custom-logger-example"`.

 ## Testing when deployed